redis/redis-doc/topics/modules-intro.md

     RedisModule_StringTruncate(mykey,1024);

-The function truncates, or enlarges the string as needed, padding it with zero bytes if the previos length is smaller than the new length we request.
+The function truncates, or enlarges the string as needed, padding it with zero bytes if the previous length is smaller than the new length we request.
 If the string does not exist since `key` is associated to an open empty key, a string value is created and associated to the key.